 This policy, together with the following, should be read alongside and in conjunction with other policies and statutory guidance regarding the safety and welfare of children.
-These together will make up the suite of policies we have in place to safeguard and promote the welfare of children
+These together will make up the suite of policies we have in place to safeguard and promote the welfare of children.

+- Accessibility Plan.

+- Anti-Bullying revised for 2024-2025 (LA template policy in the process of being revised).

 - Attendance Policy.

+- Behaviour Policy.

 - Equality.

+- Central Record of Recruitment and Vetting Checks.

 - Complaints' Procedure Statement.

-- Cyber-bullying and Harmful online challenges.

 - Online Safety Policy.

 - Cyber Security Policy and arrangements.

 - Freedom of Information.

+- Female Genital Mutilation (FGM) Guidance

+- Radicalisation Prevent Duty

 - Health and Safety Disability Equality Action Plan.

+- Home-school Agreement Document.

+- Child on Child Abuse

+- Physical intervention/positive handling.

+- Register of Pupil Attendance.

+- School Access Policy.

-- Behaviour Policy
+- School Behaviour.

+- Knife Crime Guidance

 - Relationships, Sex and Health Education.

+- Mental and Physical Health (KCSiE 2024 Part One, Part Two and Annex A and Annex B)

 - Special Educational Needs.

+- CRB Use of Reasonable Force Policy/ Guidance.

-- Staff Code of Conduct policy
+- Staff Behaviour (Code of Conduct policy).

+- Staff Discipline Conduct and Grievance (procedures for addressing).

+- School information published on a website.

+- Visitors and VIP Guidance 2024-2025.

 - Whistle Blowing Policy.

 - Guidance for NSPCC helpline and usage (KCSiE 2024 paragraph 47 and 74; when to call the police guidance from the NSPCC)

 - NSPCC advice to protecting children with SEN and deaf/disabled children and young people links and help line (KCSiE 24 paragraph 204).

 - NCC & NSCP Neglect Toolkit (available from the NSCP website).